Sir Andrew Agnew, 5th Baronet

 Lieutenant-General Sir Andrew Agnew, 5th Baronet JP (21 December 1687 – 14 August 1771) was the son of Sir James Agnew, 4th Baronet and Lady Mary Montgomerie.
+He was also Hereditary Sheriff of Wigton until the office was abolished in 1747.

 Succession

 He succeeded his father as 5th Baronet, of Lochnaw on the latter's death on 9 March 1735.
-On his death in 1771 he was succeeded in the baronetcy by his son.
+On his death in 1771 he was succeeded in the baronetcy by his 5th son, Stair.

 Family

 He married Eleanora Agnew, daughter of Captain Thomas Agnew and Florence Stewart on 12 May 1714, and had issue: